Use isolation forests to identify rare/anomalous values using test data.

 newdata

-Test data.
-If not provided the training data is used.
+Optional test data.
+If not provided, the training data is used.

 quantiles